API Reference (v0.4.21)

 Define handlers for HTTP requests.

-Shortcuts to express’ app.[verb].
-Params will just be passed forward unmodified (except for the middleware and handler functions, which will be re-scoped), unless a single object is passed.
+Shortcuts to express’ app[verb].
+Params will just be passed forward unmodified (except for the handler functions, which will be re-scoped), unless a single object is passed.
 In which case, each key in the object will be a route path, and the value its respective handler.
 The handler can be a function or a string.
 In the latter case, the handler passed to express will be a function that only calls res.send with this string.

 If a handler returns a string, res.send(string) will be called automatically.